open-source-labs/Chronos/README.md

 const app = express());
 ```

-you will also need to require in `chronos-tracker` as well as the `./chronos-config` file:
+you will also need to require in `chronos-tracker` and initialize Chronos, as well as the `./chronos-config` file.
+You will then need to invoke `chronos.propagate()` to initiate the route tracing, in addition to implementing `chronos.track()` for all endpoints.

 ```js
 const chronos = require('chronos-tracker');